emqx/eip/active/0038-secret-registry.md

    updated_at  :: integer()      %% monotonic millis
 }
 ```

+The owning scope (`?global_ns` or a namespace) is the first element
+of the key.
+A secret is reachable only from configurations running in
+its owning scope; there is no cross-scope resolution (see "Namespace
+scoping and isolation" below), so no per-secret sharing attribute is
+needed.

 The primary key is the `{OwnerNs, Name}` pair, following the v2
 topic-metrics precedent (`emqx_topic_metrics_mria`, keyed